bobirdmi/githubissuesbot/README.md

 # MIPYTGitHubBot
-GitHub Issues Bot for MI-PYT in FIT CTU in Prague
+GitHub Issues Bot for MI-PYT in FIT CTU in Prague.
+The program labels issues in the given repository by the issues itself and their comments.

 ### Requirements
 * python 3.5